durmusmurat/Udacity_Project_Salary_Pred/README.md

 # Udacity_Project_Salary_Pred
 This is a repository that includes the details of the project that predicts Salary in "Stack Overflow Annual Developer Survey" data

-# Stack Overflow 2024 — Full Data Salary Prediction (Manual CSV)
+# Stack Overflow 2024 — Salary Prediction (Manual CSV)

 This project uses the "2024 Stack Overflow Developer Survey" and a simple ML pipeline to predict annual compensation (Salary).